 A more calming feeling is created with analogous colours.
-Colours near each other on the color wheel.
+Colours near each other on the colour wheel.
 Red and orange.
 Blue and purple.
 Green and yellow.

 If you have a purple flower in a transfer, do you want them to stand out or blend in nicely?

-What is a popular color to paint furniture?
+What is a popular colour to paint furniture?